UW 2019 offense primer: Can Huskies reach new heights with new starting backfield?

-It’s been 93 days since Washington’s Spring Preview.
+It has been 93 days since Washington’s Spring Preview.

 Ninety-three long, uneventful, mostly sunny Seattle summer days.
 If you’re like most healthy humans, you slept somewhere between 550 and 850 hours during those three-plus months.